 Listen carefully to instructions and notices read out by the invigilator - there may be amendments to the exam paper that you need to know about.
-When asked, check you have been given the correct examination paper.
-It is your responsibility to ensure you have been given the correct examination paper.
-This is especially important in exams where different tiers of entry apply e.g. GCSE Maths and Science.
+When asked, check you have been given the correct exam paper.
+It is your responsibility to ensure you have been given the correct exam paper.
+This is especially important in exams where different tiers of entry apply e.g. IGCSE Maths and GCSE Science.

-When completing your details on the exam paper enter your name and candidate number as shown on the candidate card on your desk.
+When completing your details on the exam paper enter your name and candidate number as shown on the candidate ID card on your desk.